Table of Contents

-Sleep disruptions, including sleeping too much or sleeping too little, will wreak havoc with concentration, energy and stamina, memory functions, appetite, and can further intensify feelings of despair.
+Sleep disruptions, including sleeping too much or sleeping too little, will wreak havoc with concentration, energy and stamina, memory functions, and appetite, and can further intensify feelings of despair.
 When depression causes a person to literally not want to get out of bed all day it can cause a domino effect in all other realms.
 Hypersomnia may even lead to excessive absences at work and declining work performance overall.

 Excessive sleeping also has a negative impact on the family dynamic.
-When mom or dad is holed up in bed the children who are depending on the parent may not have access to the care they deserve.
-This places more pressure on the well parent to take up the extra burden, which can have an effect on the relationship.
+When mom or dad is holed up in bed the children who are dependent on the parent may not have access to the care they deserve.
+This places more pressure on the good parent to take up the extra burden, which can have an effect on the relationship.
 Eventually, the impact of depression will touch all aspects of life.

 Getting Help for Depression

 The fundamental treatment protocol for depression involves a combination of medication and psychotherapy:

 - Psychotherapy.
 One-on-one talk therapy sessions allow the therapist to guide the individual toward resolving unaddressed emotional issues that may be contributing to the depression.
 These may involve past trauma, childhood abuse, grief and loss, divorce, and other painful life events.
 Cognitive behavioral therapy is useful for helping to guide patients toward established more self-affirming thoughts that lead to positive thought/behavior patterns.
 Group therapy sessions, such as a depression support group, can also be beneficial to individuals being treated for depression.